-Federal court cases concerning criminal law and procedure can be searched on these legal databases (logins required):
+Federal court opinions interpreting criminal law and procedure can be accessed at the following locations:

 Federal Rules of Criminal Procedure

-These rules govern federal criminal trials in federal courts.
+These rules govern criminal procedure in federal courts:

 Federal Rules of Evidence

-These rules govern the presentation of evidence and testimony.
+These rules govern the introduction of evidence in federal courts:

-These rules govern proceedings in the federal Arizona District Court, including Local Rules of Criminal Procedure.
+These rules govern practice and procedure in the District of Arizona:

 Federal Rules of Appellate Procedure

-These rules govern procedures in federal Courts of Appeals.
+These rules govern procedure in federal Courts of Appeal: